 If a dose is missed:

-If you miss a meal or eat a fat-free meal, you can skip your dose of this medicine.
+- If you miss a meal or eat a fat-free meal, you can skip your dose of the medicine.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Make sure your doctor knows if you take cyclosporine (Gengraf®, Neoral®, Sandimmune®).
 Cyclosporine must be used at least 3 hours before or 3 hours after you use orlistat.